madgen/madgen.github.io/example-sheets/Compiler-Construction-I.markdown

 5. Why does `past.ml` in first Slang compiler have `loc` parameter for every constructor, while the corresponding constructors in `ast.ml` don't have them?

-6. According to lexical analysis algorithm described in slide 31, what are the two rules that disambiguate multiple possible matches out of the same character stream?
+6. According to lexical analysis algorithm described in the slides, what are the two rules that disambiguate multiple possible matches out of the same character stream?